Max Stirner: Influence

 While Der Einzige was a critical success and attracted much reaction from famous philosophers after publication, it was out of print and the notoriety that it had provoked had faded many years before Stirner's death.
 However, since his death, it has seen a revival in publication in multiple languages.
 Stirner had a destructive impact on left-Hegelianism, but his philosophy was a significant influence on Marx and his magnum opus became a founding text of individualist anarchism.
 Edmund Husserl once warned a small audience about the "seducing power" of Der Einzige, but he never mentioned it in his writing.
 As the art critic and Stirner admirer Herbert Read observed, the book has remained "stuck in the gizzard" of Western culture since it first appeared.

-Many thinkers have read and been affected by The Ego and Its Own in their youth including Rudolf Steiner, Gustav Landauer, Victor Serge, Carl Schmitt and Jürgen Habermas.
+Many thinkers have read and been affected by The Unique and Its Property in their youth including Rudolf Steiner, Gustav Landauer, Victor Serge, Carl Schmitt and Jürgen Habermas.
 Few openly admit any influence on their own thinking.
 Ernst Jünger's book Eumeswil, had the character of the Anarch, based on Stirner's Einzige.
-Some have tried to use Stirner’s ideas to defend capitalism while others have used them to argue for anarcho-syndicalism.
+Some have tried to use Stirner's ideas to defend capitalism while others have used them to argue for anarcho-syndicalism.

 Several other authors, philosophers and artists have cited, quoted or otherwise referred to Max Stirner.
 They include Albert Camus in The Rebel (the section on Stirner is omitted from the majority of English editions including Penguin's), Benjamin Tucker, James Huneker, Dora Marsden, Renzo Novatore, Emma Goldman, Georg Brandes, John Cowper Powys, Martin Buber, Sidney Hook, Robert Anton Wilson, Horst Matthai, Frank Brand, Marcel Duchamp, several writers of the Situationist International including Raoul Vaneigem and Max Ernst.
 Oscar Wilde's The Soul of Man Under Socialism has caused some historians to speculate that Wilde (who could read German) was familiar with the book.